 Submitted: 15 March 2017; Revised: 15 March 2017; Accepted: 17 March 2017; Published online first: 31 March 2017

-Drs Brian Godman, Claudia Wild and Alan Haycox review the paper by Venkatesan et al. on the patent expiry of (non-)tyrosine kinase inhibitors.
+Drs Brian Godman, Claudia Wild and Alan Haycox review the paper by Venkatesan S et al. on the patent expiry of (non-) tyrosine kinase inhibitors .

 It is estimated by some authors that the cost of bringing a new cancer medicine to the market is lower than US$100 million , and that prices of generic bortezomib, dasatinib, everolimus and gefitinib could potentially be as low as 1% of the current selling price .
 This justifies calls for price moderation for new cancer medicines, as well as initiatives to make generics of valued cancer medicines available as early as possible with the cost of cancer medicines now accounting for an ever increasing proportion of the total costs of cancer care .
 In the meantime, health authorities need to critically rethink how new cancer medicines should be valued, especially given concerns with surrogate markers [2, 10, 17].
-Payers and providers also need to increasingly collaborate before product launch to agree likely patient populations where new cancer medicines will be most valued to limit their budget impact , and keep to this, as well as seek extensive discounts through risk-sharing arrangements [2, 19].
+Payers and providers also need to increasingly collaborate before product launch to agree on the likely patient populations that will receive the most benefits from the new cancer medicines in order to limit their budget impact , and keep to this, as well as seek extensive discounts through risk-sharing arrangements [2, 19].

 Provenance and peer review: Commissioned; internally peer reviewed.